Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 What is the Best Medication for Anxiety and Depression?

 What medication is good for anxiety and depression?
-Depression and anxiety are two of the most common mental health diagnoses.
-For some, they occur as comorbidities, meaning an individual has both at the same time.
-Many of the same medications treat both conditions, though dosages may differ.
+Two of the most prevalent diagnoses in mental health are depression and anxiety.
+Some are comorbid, which means the person has both at the same time.
+Both illnesses are treated with many of the same drugs, however dosages may vary.

-Depression happens when a person experiences changes in motivation, eating, working, and sleeping habits, and symptoms of low mood, for at least 2 weeks.
+Depression happens when a person experiences changes in motivation, eating, working, sleeping habits, and symptoms of low mood, for at least two weeks.
 The individual may feel hopeless, sad, despairing, and possibly irritable, among other symptoms.
 There are several types of depression.

 What medication is used for anxiety and depression?
 Confused about the choice of the best medication for depression and anxiety?
-With persistence, you and your healthcare provider can find one that works so that you can enjoy life more fully again.
-There are many types of medications for depression and anxiety available that work in slightly different ways and have different side effects.
+With persistence, you and your healthcare provider can find one that works so you can enjoy life more fully.
+There are many types of medications for depression and anxiety available that work in slightly different ways and have other side effects.

 Get Help.
 Get Better.
 Get Your Life Back.